 And I just published a quick post about the Directory yesterday.
-This has taken a lot of effort for me to set up, mainly because I’m not much of a code guy, so setting things up and customizing them for my needs what a long, tedious and painful process.
+This has taken a lot of effort for me to set up, mainly because I’m not much of a code guy, so setting things up and customizing them for my needs was a long, tedious and painful process.
 But it’s now live and I’m really excited for it.
 I’ve got a feeling that the FIRE Directory will play a big role in Camp FIRE’s future.

 🗣️📣Hey PF Bloggers, Podcasters and content creators of all stripes: Come claim or create your listing on our new directory! https://t.co/zKg2XgSxjG